Biggar annoyed as Wales lose to France

 "It's pleasing the way we have played and we have put a good shift in and pushed the best team in the world at the moment to the edge and probably should have won.

-"Ultimately they have got the win and we are ones who are disappointed."
+"Ultimately they have got the win and we are the ones who are disappointed."

-Wales, though, failed to score a try against a France defence marshalled by former Wales defence coach Shaun Edwards.
+Wales failed to score a try against a France defence marshalled by former Wales defence coach Shaun Edwards.

 "If we score and win 14-13 this question does not probably get asked," added Biggar.